 - Teaching philosophy

-Foundations of nursing knowledge, nursing theory, legal and ethical issues, fundamentals of research, human bioscience, psychology, sociology related to practice.
-Principles of investigative approaches in nursing, concepts and theories relevant to practice, contemporary nursing issues.
+Foundations of nursing/midwifery knowledge, nursing/midwifery theory, legal and ethical issues, fundamentals of research, human bioscience, psychology, sociology related to practice.
+Principles of investigative approaches in nursing/midwifery, concepts and theories relevant to practice, contemporary nursing or midwifery issues.
 Academic reading and writing skills, ability to access and evaluate information from a variety of sources, skills in critical analysis, critical judgement, synthesis and evaluation.
 Ability to conceptualise practice.
-Demonstrated Australian Nursing Council Inc. competencies.
+Meets Nursing and Midwifery Board of Australia Standards for Practice.

 Written Assignment: Clinical Teaching Plan *